Updated March 13, 2023

-- It is a build tool which allows generating libraries like the jar file, but the code is packaged into a distributable library.
+- It is a build tool that allows generating libraries like the jar file, but the code is packaged into a distributable library.

-- Being a dependency management tool, the obtaining and the management of the dependencies is changed than how we deal with them in general.
+- Being a dependency management tool, the obtaining and the management of the dependencies is changed then how we deal with them in general.

 - Another feature of it is its project management functionality which is the strongest compared to other project management tools.
 The software information like the name or the version number could be included as Maven.
 Thus a general overview of the project could be acquired from it.

-- As discussed earlier, there is a standardized way in building software in it unlike what’s being done in other areas.
-Consistency is maintained in each project in Maven which increase efficiency.
+- As discussed earlier, there is a standardized way of building software in it, unlike what’s being done in other areas.
+Consistency is maintained in each project in Maven, which increases efficiency.

 - Being a command-line tool, all instructions in it need to be passed through the command prompt, and it would perform a set to tasks to build the project.
 Additionally, several IDEs like Eclipse could also be used for building applications using Maven.

 - It has a huge scope in today’s enterprise world.
-This below statistics shows that it occupies a share of 4.2 percent in Project Portfolio Management, apart from the other five thousand products monitored.
+The below statistics shows that it occupies a share of 4.2 percent in Project Portfolio Management, apart from the other five thousand products monitored.

 - In terms of industry usage, It is widely popular as well.
 The computer software industry has the most usage of Apache Maven with twenty-seven percent, followed by Information Technology at six percent and Recruiting at five percent.

-- In terms of the countries which uses Apache Maven, United States of America leads the race with sixty-seven percent followed by India at six percent, the United Kingdom at six percent, and Canada at five percent.
+- In terms of the countries which uses Apache Maven, the United States of America leads the race with sixty-seven percent, followed by India at six percent, the United Kingdom at six percent, and Canada at five percent.

-- Based on the company size of employees, it finds its fair share of usage in large companies having employee strength of more than thousand, whereas mid-sized companies have thirty-one percent, and small-sized companies with seventeen percent use.
+- Based on the company size of employees, it finds its fair share of usage in large companies having employee strength of more than a thousand, whereas mid-sized companies have thirty-one percent, and small-sized companies with seventeen percent use.